memassist/slo-docker/README.md

 docker exec -it slo bash
 ```

-- Navigate to the *example1* project directory:
+- From this shell, navigate to the *example1* project directory:
 ``` bash
 cd ~/examples/example1
 ```